ARTIST GROUPS & STUDIOS

 Throughout our history, such groups have come and gone as interests have waxed and waned.
 Our current list of groups is shown below.
 If you’re interested in forming a new group, please contact us.

-CERAMICS DECORATIVE ARTS METALWORKERS NEEDLE ARTS PAINTERS
+CERAMICS DECORATIVE ARTS METALS NEEDLE ARTS PAINTING

-WEAVING & FIBER ARTS GUILD
+WEAVING & FIBER ARTS

 The Weaving and Fiber Arts Group is a community of fiber artists at all levels of skill and knowledge.
 Through classes, workshops, and informal discussions our mission is to share our expertise and ideas in weaving, spinning, dyeing, basket weaving and related arts with the broader community as well as with each other.
 Equipped with a wide assortment of weaving looms and fiber as well as an extensive library, the group studio is a place where we work together as educators, designers and artisans.
 Our studio manager maintains the equipment and supplies and provides technical support to users.
 Learn more ...